 EHTEL’s role in the project is to be the communication and dissemination platform aiming at informing stakeholders on how the project progresses and what outcomes it delivers.

-If you want to know more about how the project is progressing, open the mid-term report and learn about the latest achievements, stakeholders involved and technical developments.
+If you want to know more about how the project is progressing, read the mid-term report and the Hospitalisation@Home white paper to learn about the the achievements, stakeholders involved and technical developments.

 This project is co-funded by Interreg North-West Europe,